 Get out and see Philadelphia!

 There are so many things to do in Philadelphia, we can’t possibly list them all here.
-For a weekly listing of FREE things to do, read your Monday Week Here At Tyler (WHAT) newsletter.
+For a weekly listing of FREE things to do, read your Week Here At Tyler (WHAT) newsletter or visit the events page on the Tyler Student Activities Facebook page.
 Also, Temple students can visit many Philadelphia area attractions at discounted prices by downloading the PEX (Philadelphia Experience) tickets.
 See the PEX page for details.

 - For the top 12 inexpensive things to do in Philly, see this article in Temple News!